WGBH/django-multilingualfield/README.md

 ## Overview ##

-django has [excellent built-in auto-translation tools](https://docs.djangoproject.com/en/dev/topics/i18n/translation/) but a recent project at WGBH necessitated providing manually written translations for nearly all text content served by the site.
+django has [excellent built-in auto-translation tools](https://docs.djangoproject.com/en/dev/topics/i18n/translation/) but a recent project at WGBH required manually-written translations for nearly all text content served by the site.

 I didn't want to create multiple `CharField` or `TextField` attributes for each piece of text (i.e. 'title_en' and 'title_es') for multiple reasons:

 1. They'd be a giant pain to keep track of.
-2. Templates and/or views would be polluted with alot of unnecessary if/else statements.
+2. Templates and/or views would be polluted with alot of crufty if/else statements.
-3. The site needed to launch with support for English and Spanish but wanted to make the transition as smooth as possible if/when the day came that another language was added to the site.
+3. The site needed to launch with support for English and Spanish but I figured new languages would be added down the road and wanted to make any future additions as smooth as possible.

 ### Available Fields ###